op2-platforms/op2cad/README.md

 The **"Open Source CAD Software Optimizations Platform"** is fast development and content management collaborative platform for computer assisted drawings in the Architectural, Engineering and Construction industries.

+It is the perfect platform for anyone starting up into the CAD world, feeling a bit tooless after few year out of the wood or still building projects on a 20-30 years old office standard and wishes to get on a fresh start.

-It is mainly focused around Autodesk product line-up, but may eventualy be expended to other softwares.
+It is mainly focused around Autodesk product line-up, but may be further expended to other softwares.

 It may includ any work process required by the AEC industries:
 - 2D drawing